 From Picky Eater To Top Dog: The Portland Pet Food Company Story

-When Kate McCarron’s standard poodle Rosie began to age, she noticed that her appetite for average dog food had dropped off.
-As Rosie lost weight and her spark, Kate knew that she needed to make a change in Rosie’s diet.
+When Katie McCarron’s Standard Poodle Rosie began to age, she noticed her appetite for average dog food had dropped off.
+As Rosie lost weight and her spark, Katie knew that she needed to make a change in Rosie’s diet.

-“I began experimenting with homemade dog food recipes I found online,” McCarron said.
+“I began experimenting with homemade dog food recipes I found online,” she said.
 “I wanted to use all natural ingredients, and also create variety in what Rosie was eating.”

-After she perfected her first recipe, Rosie’s Beef ‘n Rice, Kate worked with her son Matt to expand the product selection.
-They developed Tuxedo’s Chicken and Yams, named after the family’s now 13-year-old llasa poo.
+After she perfected her first recipe, Rosie’s Beef ‘n Rice, Katie worked with her son, Matt ,to expand the product selection.
+They developed Tuxedo’s Chicken and Yams, named after the family’s now 13-year-old Lhasa Poo.
 They then turned their culinary hand to creating brew biscuits, made out of spent grain from local breweries.

-“It’s not only about local, sustainable food,” Kate said.
+“It’s not only about local, sustainable food,” Katie said.
 “It’s very much about company development.
 We create jobs in the Pacific Northwest and support partners that do the same.”

 At Portland Pet Food Company, we offer a variety of natural, healthy dog food toppings and natural, healthy dog treats, including gluten-free options.
 Our dog food toppings and treats are great for senior dogs and dogs who are picky eaters.
 Use our dog food subscription service, and you’ll never have to worry about ordering!